VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 <img alt="vmalert evaluation when data is delayed" src="vmalert_ts_data_delay.gif">

-_Please note, by default recently written datapoints to VictoriaMetrics aren't visible for queries up to 30s.
+_By default recently written samples to VictoriaMetrics aren't visible for queries for up to 30s.
-This behavior is controlled by `--search.latencyOffset` command-line flag on vmselect.
-Usually, this results into a 30s shift for recording rules results._
+This behavior is controlled by `-search.latencyOffset` command-line flag on vmselect.
+Usually, this results into a 30s shift for recording rules results.
+Note that too small value passed to `-search.latencyOffset` may lead to incomplete query results._

 Try the following recommendations in such cases: